-The best way to guarantee you will progress on to the next year is to get at least 40% in all your modules (50% for postgraduate courses).
+The best way to guarantee you will progress on to the next year is to pass all of your modules.

-If you do not pass all your assessments/modules you may be offered re-sits of assessments, compensated credit, a retake of a module, or a retake of the entire year, depending on your personal circumstances and the number of assessments/modules you have failed.
-The decision will be made by the relevant exam board, which will apply the progression rules as outlined in the Academic Regulations.
+If you do not pass all your assessments/modules you may be offered retrievals of assessments, compensated credit, a retake of a module, or a retake of the entire year, depending on your personal circumstances and the number of assessments/modules you have failed.
+The decision will be made by the relevant assessment board, which will apply the progression rules as outlined in the Academic Regulations - undergraduate and postgraduate.
 It is strongly advised that you read these regulations fully.

-It is important to note that if you are awarded a re-sit in an assessment it will be capped at 40% (50% for postgraduate courses) meaning that this is the highest grade you will receive for this assessment.
+It is important to note that if you are awarded a retrieval of an assessment, it will be capped at 40%2 (50% for postgraduate courses) meaning that this is the highest grade you will receive for this assessment.